jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 ### **3) Country:**

-There is a lower net sentiment value for most Sinosphere countries.
+There is lower net sentiment for most Sinosphere countries.
+It should be noted that although China and Taiwan may show higher net sentmiment, this was based on a comparartively low number of tweets.

 ![](Rebel-Without-a-Cause_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->